theguywithahat0/dbt-env-setup/readme.md

 The `scripts/dbt_setup.sh` script provides a single command to:
 - Load environment-specific variables
 - Activate the corresponding virtual environment
+- Optionally set DBT_PROFILES_DIR to a custom location (if .dbt directory exists)
 - Navigate to the appropriate project directory (if configured)

 ### 4. Environment-Specific Project Paths